What are the parts of the spine?

 The separate components of the vertebra link together to form a "tunnel" that protects the nerves and spinal cord.
 The lumbar vertebrae are exposed to significant pressure from the weight of the upper body.
 The "wear and tear" of this pressure over a period of time can contribute to the development of low back pain.

 Joints, or the spaces between 2 or more bones, are found throughout the body.
 Joints allow different degrees of movements that change the position of bones, since bones are too rigid to bend without damage.
 Joints are located between each vertebrae and provide flexibility and stability within the vertebral column.

-Discs located in between the vertebrae act as "shock absorbers," preventing the vertebrae from rubbing together.
-Discs function as the "glue" that holds the vertebrae together and they also provide flexibility within the vertebral column.
-Discs often show the first signs of "wear and tear" associated with the aging process, since they are constantly "squeezed" and "stretched" under normal and abnormal motion.
+Disks located in between the vertebrae act as "shock absorbers," preventing the vertebrae from rubbing together.
+Disks function as the "glue" that holds the vertebrae together and they also provide flexibility within the vertebral column.
+Disks often show the first signs of "wear and tear" associated with the aging process, since they are constantly "squeezed" and "stretched" under normal and abnormal motion.

 What happens to the structure of the spine as people age?

 Intervertebral disks have a fiber-like ring (annulus) and a gelatin-like center (nucleus).
 As people age, the nucleus of the disk begins to "dry up," reducing the effectiveness of the shock-absorbing quality of the discs.
 As this protection is lost, daily activities can wear down the vertebrae, causing the development of jagged edges (called bony spurs) on the vertebrae.
 Bone spurs can cause pressure to be applied to the spinal cord and nerves.